canulasunal/Fortran-Plus-Plus/README.md

 ## Unsupported Backends
 These backends are not supported by the Fortran++ compiler due to their proprietary and non compatible nature.

-1. Intel Fortran
+1. Intel Fortran.
-2. GCC-Fortran versions below Fortran 90 (e.g. F77)
+2. GCC-Fortran versions below Fortran 90 (e.g. F77).